NikoRoberts/thfloat/README.md

 ## Description
-   The THFloat plugin for jQuery allows you to automatically float (or affix) either a given table's <thead>, <tfoot>, or both at the top or bottom of a scrolling container parent/ancestor so that they stay in view even though the table's <tbody> contents have been scrolled out of the visible area.
+   The THFloat plugin for jQuery allows you to automatically float (or affix) either a given table's thead, tfoot, or both at the top or bottom of a scrolling container parent/ancestor so that they stay in view even though the table's tbody contents have been scrolled out of the visible area.

    This was developed and is very handy for long data tables with many columns, as it allows users to always know which column contains which value without